statechannels/website/server/docs/getting-started.md

 ### In this Getting Start Guide, you’ll learn how to:

 1. Create a new Counterfactual project repo
-1. Create an `AppFactory` instance, which will specify the application logic
+1. Create an `AppFactory` instance, which will specify the application logic for **HighRoller**
-1. Use the `AppFactory`'s `proposeInstallVirtual()` method to propose a new virtual state channel
+1. Use the `AppFactory`'s `proposeInstallVirtual()` method to propose a new virtual state channel when the user wants to play **HighRoller**
+1. Use the Counterfactual `NodeProvider`'s `on()` method to listen for the second player to accept the proposed virtual install
-1. Use a Counterfactual `NodeProvider`'s `.on()` method to listen for accepted installs and updated state in the virtual channel
+1. Use the Counterfactual `NodeProvider`'s `on()` method to listen for updated state in the virtual channel
-1. Use the `AppFactory`'s `takeAction()` method to propose updates to state in the virtual channel
+1. Use the `AppFactory`'s `takeAction()` method to [update state](https://specs.counterfactual.com/en/latest/01-app-definition.html#progressing-state) in the virtual channel
-1. Use the `AppFactory`'s `uninstall()` method to propose closing and resolving the virtual channel
+1. Use the `AppFactory`'s `uninstall()` method to close and resolve the virtual channel

+Along the way, we'll see how the Counterfactual framework ensures that state is updated safely and securely.

-To streamline the guide, we’ve built a bot to automatically accept requests to play High Roller; this means you only have to code the UI for the first player (the one who proposes to play the game).
+One more thing: to streamline your first dapp, we've built and deployed a bot that will accept `proposeInstallVirtual()` requests for **HighRoller** and play the game with your user; this means you only have to code the UI for the first player.

 ----------